michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0087.md

 - adj: displaying or suggesting a lack of maturity
 - n: a young person, not fully developed
 ### Family
-juvenile: juvenilely, juveniles, juvenility+;juvenility: juvenilities
+- juvenile: juvenilely, juveniles, juvenility+
+- juvenility: juvenilities
 ### Examples
 - Authorities say police arrested the juvenile male on suspicion of murder and other charges.
 - Most involved state wards in foster homes, adoptive homes, state-licensed residential care facilities and the juvenile probation system.